mjhea0/awesome-fastapi/README.md

 - [Deploying Iris Classifications with FastAPI and Docker](https://towardsdatascience.com/deploying-iris-classifications-with-fastapi-and-docker-7c9b83fdec3a) - Dockerizing a FastAPI application.
 - [FastAPI for Flask Users](https://amitness.com/2020/06/fastapi-vs-flask/) - Learn FastAPI with a side-by-side code comparison to Flask.
 - [How to deploy your ConvNet classifier with Keras and FastAPI](https://www.machinecurve.com/index.php/2020/03/19/tutorial-how-to-deploy-your-convnet-classifier-with-keras-and-fastapi/) - Deploy a machine learning model via a web-based API.
+- [How to monitor your FastAPI service](https://guitton.co/posts/fastapi-monitoring/) - Explains how to implement Application Performance Monitoring (APM) using OpenTelemetry and Datadog/Jaeger.
 - [Introduction to the FastAPI Python Framework](https://www.errietta.me/blog/python-fastapi-intro/) - Quick intro to FastAPI.
 - [Porting Flask to FastAPI for ML Model Serving](https://www.pluralsight.com/tech-blog/porting-flask-to-fastapi-for-ml-model-serving/) - Comparison of Flask vs FastAPI.
 - [Real-time data streaming using FastAPI and WebSockets](https://stribny.name/blog/2020/07/real-time-data-streaming-using-fastapi-and-websockets/) - Learn how to stream data from FastAPI directly into a real-time chart.